-- 2. Complete your selections and entries in this dialog box and click OK.
-If you opened this dialog box from Layer Control, click the OK button in that dialog box as well to see the results. - Font Choose a font from the drop-down list.
+- 2. Complete your selections and entries in this dialog box and click OK. - Font Choose a font from the drop-down list.
 In addition to the symbol sets, the list displays any fonts installed on Windows.
 The Custom Symbols category lists those bitmaps you have created and saved to the CUSTSYMB directory. - Size Choose a size or type a different point size.
 The maximum size is 240 points. - Symbol Choose a symbol type from the symbol palette. - Color Choose a color from this list for the symbol. - Reload Click this button when you have added your own custom symbols to update the list.
 If you restarted MapInfo Professional since adding the new custom symbols you do not need to select the Reload button. - Full View Click this button to display large images in a separate window. - Rotation Angle Specify number of degrees the symbol should be rotated; 0-360. - Background In this box, you can specify a background.
 Select one of these: